coronavirusfactcheck/coronavirusfactcheck-web/source/about/index.md

 Corona Virus Fact Check is here for providing information from reputable sources, to help you identify fake news.

 We encourage good discussions that are based on facts.
-We against racism and hate speeches, especially when they are based on fake news.
+We are against racism and hate speeches, especially when they are based on fake news.

 ## The credibility of the source
 The fact-checking is based on the following matrix, **by order**.